Make UK and Inspired Energy release the final report of their step-by-step roadmap taking companies through their complex decarbonisation journey

 To meet these goals industry needs a conducive business and operational environment alongside a robust policy landscape and the right access to finance, education and reliable energy supply at a reasonable price.
 It will be critical to avoid locking in high-carbon production methods from the outset, maximising heat recovery in high temperature sites, equipping workers with new green and digital technology skills, and for companies to engage with their value chain to encourage change.

-Manufacturers can also see the major opportunity that net zero represents – from access to finance for green investments, significant benefits of reducing energy consumption and carbon emissions, developing and exporting new products and knowledge, that will lead to the sector being an attractive, innovative and sustainable one to work in, creating highly skilled and rewarding green and digital jobs across the country.
+Manufacturers can also see the major opportunity that net zero represents for them and their sub-sectors – from access to finance for green investments, significant benefits of reducing energy consumption and carbon emissions, developing and exporting new products and knowledge, that will lead to the sector being an attractive, innovative and sustainable one to work in, creating highly skilled and rewarding green and digital jobs across the country.

 Stephen Phipson, CEO of Make UK, the manufacturers’ organisation said: